Gennady Yanayev: August Coup

 On 19 August, citizens of Moscow gathered around Russia's White House and began to erect barricades around it, in which at 16:00 Yanayev responded by declaring a state of emergency in Moscow.
 Yanayev declared at the press conference at 17:00 that Gorbachev was "resting".
 He said: "Over these years he has become very tired and needs some time to get his health back."
 Yanayev said the Emergency Committee was committed to continuing his reforms.
 However, Yanayev's weak posture, trembling hands and shaky expressions made his words unconvincing.
 On August 21, the Presidium of the Supreme Soviet of the USSR, chaired by the heads of the chambers of the union parliament, adopted a resolution in which it declared illegal the actual dismissal of President Gorbachev from his duties and the transfer of them to the country's vice-president and, in this regard, demanded that Vice-President Yanayev cancel the decrees and emergency orders based on them.
 According to some historians, Yanayev was the most visible and powerful member of the Emergency Committee but was not its mastermind; Kryuchkov has been described as the "heart and soul of the conspiracy".
 Yanayev only agreed to head the Emergency Committee on 20 August.
-Along with the other coup leaders, such as Valentin Pavlov and Boris Pugo for instance, Yanayev was dismissed as vice president and later jailed for his crimes against the Soviet state.
+He was dismissed as vice president and later jailed for his crimes against the Soviet state.

 In 1993, Moscow weekly Novy Vzglyad quoted Yanayev as admitting that he was drunk when he signed the decree which made him acting president, but saying that inebriation had not affected his judgment.
 In a 2008 interview, Yanayev said he regretted making himself acting President, further claiming that he was pressured by the more conservative members to sign the documents which declared his own presidency.
 He described the events of 1991 as a burden for the rest of his life.